Wiscasset, Maine

 Wiscasset is a town in and the seat of Lincoln County, Maine, United States.
 The municipality is located in the state of Maine's Mid Coast region.
 The population was 3,742 as of the 2020 census.
-Home to the Chewonki Foundation, Wiscasset is a tourist destination noted for early architecture.

-The town is home to the Red's Eats restaurant.
+It contains the census-designated place of the same name.
+Home to the Chewonki Foundation, Wiscasset is a tourist destination noted for early architecture and as the location of Red's Eats restaurant.

 History

 In 1605, Samuel de Champlain is said to have landed here and exchanged gifts with the Indians.
 Situated on the tidal Sheepscot River, Wiscasset was first settled by Europeans in 1660.
 The community was abandoned during the French and Indian Wars, and the King Philip's War in 1675 and then resettled around 1730.
 In 1760, it was incorporated as Pownalborough after Colonial Governor Thomas Pownall.
 In 1802, it resumed its original Abenaki name, Wiscasset, which means "coming out from the harbor but you don't see where."

 During the Revolutionary War, the British warship Rainbow harbored itself in Wiscasset Harbor and held the town at bay until the town gave the warship essential supplies.

 In 1775, Captain Jack Bunker supposedly robbed the payroll of a British supply ship, Falmouth Packet, that was stowed in Wiscasset Harbor.
 He was chased for days and caught on Little Seal Island.
 His treasure reportedly has never been found.

 Because of the siege during the Revolutionary War, Fort Edgecomb was built in 1808 on the opposite bank of the Sheepscot to protect the town harbor.
 Wiscasset's prosperity left behind fine early architecture, particularly in the Federal style when the seaport was important in privateering.
 Two dwellings of the period, Castle Tucker and the Nickels-Sortwell House, are now museums operated by Historic New England.

 The seaport became a center for shipbuilding, fishing and lumber.

 Wiscasset quickly became the busiest seaport north of Boston until the embargo of 1807 halted much trade with England.
 Most of Wiscasset's business and trade was destroyed.

 Maine was officially admitted as a state in 1820 with the passage of the Maine-Missouri Compromise.
 The town of Wiscasset was considered for the state capital, but lost the position because of its proximity to the ocean.